 Fireworks are not just used on 5th November, but to celebrate a number of significant dates throughout the year including New Year’s Eve, Diwali, Chinese New Year, Birthdays, Weddings and National Celebrations.

 Many organisations hold firework displays to celebrate certain occasions and we always recommend attending organised displays, avoiding the cost and safety responsibilities of holding your own display.
-During Covid 19 we know this probably isn't going to be possible, so please check out our advice.

 Holding a firework display

 If you do have a safe place to celebrate with fireworks, at your own home or on private land (with the landowners permission) you should ensure it is well planned and safe for those attending.

 Checklist for a safe firework display.

 - Fireworks must be stored safely away from sources of heat and ignition